dotnet/docs-maui/docs/user-interface/controls/swipeview.md

 :::image type="content" source="media/swipeview/swipeview-swipeitems.png" alt-text="Screenshot of SwipeView swipe items.":::

 When a `SwipeItem` is tapped, its `Invoked` event fires and is handled by its registered event handler.
 In addition, the `MenuItem.Clicked` event fires.
-Alternatively, the `Command` property can be set to an `ICommand` implementation that will be executed when the `SwipeItem` is invoked.
+Alternatively, the `Command` property can be set to an <xref:System.Windows.Input.ICommand> implementation that will be executed when the `SwipeItem` is invoked.

 > [!NOTE]
 > When the appearance of a `SwipeItem` is defined only using the `Text` or `IconImageSource` properties, the content is always centered.